 - In Romeo and Juliet, Shakespeare used street violence between the young men to raise the stakes to life and death levels.
 It also challenges Juliet’s love to her core when she discovers that her darling new husband has just killed her beloved cousin Tybalt.

 Why do we warm towards love stories, whoever we are, wherever and whenever we live?
-Because it soothes are our loneliness, removes briefly the disjointedness in our lives?
-Or reinforces the happiness we’re blessed with?
-We’re human, we move toward warmth.
+They reinforce the happiness we’re blessed with?
+Soothe are our loneliness, remove briefly the disjointedness in our lives?
+Are an antidote to cynicism?

 Types of love story